Other people’s words about … noticing

 by Lisa from Central Victoria, Australia

-The first time I walked through the Scrub, I was just curious.
+The first time I walked through the Aldinga Scrub, I was just curious.
 I had heard that it was the last remnant of original coastal bushland in South Australia, and so I wanted to see what it was like.
-A year later, going through another phase of feeling inexplicably agitated and uncomfortable in my own skin, I decided to try walking through the Scrub more often.
+A year later, going through another phase of feeling inexplicably agitated and uncomfortable in my own skin, I decided to try walking there more often.
 I thought that, if I made the effort to look outwards at the world around me instead of looking inwards into my own seething internal landscape, I might find solace.

 And I did.

 A small kind of miracle happened as I revisited the Scrub again and again.
 As I wandered, I began to wonder.
 As I wondered, I stopped.
 As I stopped, I observed.
 As I observed, I noticed, as Lisa puts it.
 And then, at last, I started to see and to learn.

 Something else happened, too.
 I began to inhabit the world around me during those walks.
 Inhabitation — it’s a powerful word.
 Maybe it’s pretentious.
 Maybe it’s corny?
 And yet that’s how it feels.

 It never stops, this seeing, learning, wondering, inhabiting.
 That’s another kind of miracle.